Sam Mitchell (basketball): Early years

 Mitchell graduated from Columbus High School in 1981.
 He spent the next four years playing college basketball at Mercer University (1981–85), and scored nearly 2,000 points, becoming the leading scorer in Bears history.
-He led the team to both the regular-season and postseason Trans-American Atlantic Conference championships in 1985.
+He led the team to both the regular-season and postseason Trans American Atlantic Conference championships in 1985.
 Averaging 25 points and 8.2 rebounds per game as a senior, Mitchell led the Bears to just their second NCAA tournament in team history in 1985; they would not return for nearly 30 years, until the 2014 tournament.

 Mitchell had enlisted in the Army during his junior year, and at the conclusion of the 1985 NCAA tournament he went to boot camp at Fort Bragg, North Carolina.
 He left one month later when he was drafted by the Houston Rockets with the 7th pick of the 3rd round (54th overall) in the 1985 NBA draft.
-However he was cut during final cuts and joined the Wisconsin Flyers of the Continental Basketball Association.
+However, he was cut during final cuts and joined the Wisconsin Flyers of the Continental Basketball Association (CBA).

-Unhappy in the CBA, Mitchell quit the team midway through the season to return home to Georgia, where a former professor hired him a Special Education teacher for the remainder of the school year.
+Unhappy in the CBA, Mitchell quit the team midway through the season to return home to Georgia, where a former professor hired him a special education teacher for the remainder of the school year.
 With his summer off, he tried out for the U.S. Basketball League, and joined the Tampa Bay Flash, who he helped lead to the league title.
 He rejoined the Rockets for training camp afterwards, but was once again cut and joined the CBA, splitting the season between the Wisconsin Flyers and Rapid City Thrillers.
+He won a CBA championship with the Thrillers in 1987.
 He then joined the French LNB Pro A team of Montpellier Basket (coached by Pierre Galle) for the end of the 1987–88 and the whole 1988–89 season.

-Success overseas led to a renewed interest from the NBA, and Mitchell earned a contract with the newly formed Minnesota Timberwolves.
+Success overseas led to a renewed interest from the NBA, and Mitchell earned a contract with the newly-formed Minnesota Timberwolves.
+As a 26-year-old rookie, Mitchell averaged 17.3 points per game in his first 28 appearances while finishing the year at 12.7 per night.
 He spent three years in Minnesota, before being traded to the Indiana Pacers.
-While having a smaller role with the Pacers than he did with the Timberwolves, Mitchell did help Indiana reach the Eastern Conference Finals in 1994-95.
+While having a smaller role with the Pacers than he did with the Timberwolves, Mitchell did help Indiana reach the Eastern Conference Finals in 1994–95.
 Following that season, he returned to Minnesota.
-Kevin Garnett was drafted by the Timberwolves out of high school that year, and Mitchell has been credited with helping Garnett's development.
-Mitchell retired from the league following the 2001-02 season.
+Future All-Star Kevin Garnett was drafted by the Timberwolves out of high school that year, and Mitchell has been credited with helping Garnett's development.
+Mitchell retired from the league following the 2001–02 season.